LucasJi/Jade/README.md

 ### Post tile

-This project now supports two types of post title definitions:
+This project now supports three types of post title definitions:

 1. The `title` key in frontmatter